TheSoftNode/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. 3-new_owner: A script that changes the owner of the file hello to the user betty.

 5. 4-empty: A script that creates an empty file called hello.

+6. 5-execute: A script that adds execute permission to the owner of the file hello.